 From July through October, purple ironweed, southern harebell, blue lobelia and sweet Joe Pye weed are commonly found along the trail.

 The first leg of the hike follows a small stream known as the Spence Branch.
-Along this stretch the trail is a wide horse path in which three people could easily walk abreast.
+Along this stretch the trail follows a wide horse path in which three people could easily walk abreast.
 At just under a mile from the trailhead the Turkeypen Ridge Trail branches off to the left.
 Hikers should proceed straight ahead at this junction to continue on towards Schoolhouse Gap.